-Coming through the door, the Dad said with much frustration, “look at the bite mark on her arm.
+Coming through the door, the dad said with much frustration, “look at the bite mark on her arm.
 I saw it when we were walking back from the carpark, and she told me that a dinosaur bit her!”
 “A dinosaur?”
 Mom raised an eyebrow and then turned to her toddler, “can you tell me what happen?
-Who hurt you?” the three year-old bowed her head low as she replied softly, “kor kor (brother) bite me in the car” then she paused, and added, “daddy will angry with kor kor”.
+Who hurt you?” the three-year-old bowed her head low as she replied softly, “kor kor (brother) bite me in the car” then she paused, and added, “daddy will angry with kor kor”.

-Understanding the ‘why’’?
+Understanding the ‘why’?

 First and foremost lying should be disapproved, unfortunately, it is also part of a child’s development.
 Toddlers are in the stage of development where they are still learning to tell between what is fantasy and what is real.
 In fact, if we look at “lying” from a toddler’s perspective, the toddler is merely retelling what he/she has hoped happened, or believed happened.
-At times, this could also be out of embarrassment, fear and avoidance towards negative consequences.
+At times, this could also be out of embarrassment, fear and avoidance of negative consequences.

 In fact, it is only after the age of about 3.5 years old where a child posses the skills to intentionally deceive (noting that this is an estimate, as a child would need to have the complex ability to be calm, think fast and talking about abstract thoughts).
 Hence while the term “lying” is frequently used, it is most appropriate to actually refer to it as “telling tales” when relating to toddlers and younger preschool age children.